-Washington’s 3,300 miles of coastal and marine waters play a vital role in our state.
+Washington’s 3,300 miles of coastal and marine waters play many vital roles.
 Coastal tourism and marine industries sustain coastal communities and fuel the regional economy.
-Coastal and marine waters also offer abundant recreation opportunities, provide a sense of place, and figure irreplaceably in the traditions and culture of tribal communities.
-But, Washington’s coastal areas are inherently vulnerable to the dynamic nature of coastal processes.
+The state's coastal and marine waters also offer abundant recreation opportunities, provide a sense of place, and figure prominently in the traditions and culture of tribal communities.
+Washington’s coastal areas, however, are inherently vulnerable to the dynamic nature of coastal processes.

 Sea level rise projections